Christine-Pinto/nightwatch-boilerplate/README.md

 After that the containers for the Grid and Nodes are builded and started.

-To use these containers for the test you have to change the value for server_path  in the nightwatch.cong.js:
+To use these containers for the test you have to check the value for server_path  in the nightwatch.cong.js:
 ```sh
 selenium : {
         server_path : dockerSeleniumHub